 He’s never suffered with nappy rash or the like, so I’ve been fortunate in that sense.
-Perhaps that’s why I don’t have guilt or perhaps I’m just now a lazy mum.
+Perhaps that’s why I don’t have guilt or perhaps I’m lazy – either way, I don’t feel guilty!

 Squabbling with other children

 When I took my first son to social outings with other small children, I’d often feel on edge.
-When he started moving he became more enthusiastic with his ‘cuddles’ and he liked to test the bounce of cars off the top of people’s heads.
+When he started moving he became more enthusiastic with his ‘cuddles’ and he liked to bounce toy cars off the top of people’s heads.